chef/chef-web-docs/content/config_rb_client.md

 `whitelist`

-:   A hash that contains the whitelist used by Chef Push Jobs.
-For
+:   A hash that contains the whitelist of allowed commands used by Chef
-    example:
+    Push Jobs.
+For example:

     ``` ruby
     whitelist {